Helping Make the Divorce

 Divorces in Texas generally fall into one of two categories: contested or uncontested.
 A divorce is considered contested when spouses cannot agree on one or more important issues, such as how property will be divided, child custody arrangements, or the amount of child support.
 If both spouses are able to reach an agreement on all aspects of the divorce, the case is typically considered an uncontested divorce.

 No matter which type of divorce you are facing, having knowledgeable legal guidance can make the process easier to manage.
-At JDY Law, PLLC, we work closely with clients to provide clear advice, practical strategies, and the support needed to move forward.
+At JDY Law, we work closely with clients to provide clear advice, practical strategies, and the support needed to move forward.

 The Role of Mediation in Divorce